-Zipstream is a bitrate reduction technology, optimized for video surveillance, that reduces the average bitrate in an H.264 or H.265 stream in real time.
-Axis Zipstream applies a high bitrate in scenes where there are multiple regions of interest, for example, in scenes with moving objects.
+Zipstream: A bitrate reduction technology, optimized for video surveillance, that reduces the average bitrate in an H.264 or H.265 stream in real time.
+Axis Zipstream applies a high bitrate in scenes where there are multiple regions of interest, for example in scenes with moving objects.
 When the scene is more static, Zipstream applies a lower bitrate, and thereby reduces the required storage.
 To learn more, see Reducing the bit rate with Axis Zipstream

-Select the bitrate reduction Strength:
+Select the desired level of bitrate reduction:

 - Off: No bitrate reduction. - Low: No visible quality degradation in most scenes.
-This is the default option and it can be used in all types of scenes to reduce the bitrate. - Medium: Visible effects in some scenes through less noise and a slightly lower level of detail in regions of lower interest, for example, where there's no movement. - High: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example, where there's no movement.
-We recommend this level for cloud-connected devices and devices that use local storage. - Higher: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example, where there's no movement. - Extreme: Visible effects in most scenes.
+This is the default option and it can be used in all types of scenes to reduce the bitrate. - Medium: Visible effects in some scenes through less noise and a slightly lower level of detail in regions of lower interest, for example where there's no movement. - High: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example where there's no movement.
+We recommend this level for cloud-connected devices and devices that use local storage. - Higher: Visible effects in some scenes through less noise and a lower level of detail in regions of lower interest, for example where there's no movement. - Extreme: Visible effects in most scenes.
 The bitrate is optimized for smallest possible storage.

-Optimize for storage: Turn on to minimize the bitrate while maintaining quality.
-The optimization does not apply to the stream shown in the web client.
-This can only be used if your VMS supports B-frames.
+Optimize for storage: Optimize settings for storing the stream by minimizing the bitrate while maintaining quality.
+The optimization is not applied to the stream shown in the web client.
 Turning on Optimize for storage also turns on Dynamic GOP.